Ibrahim al-Jaafari: December 2005 elections

 In the national election of December 2005, the UIA once again won the majority of the votes, which according to the new Iraqi constitution, gets to pick the Prime Minister.
 UIA members voted for the Prime Minister with only two main candidates.
 Al-Jaafari was one and the SCIRI member Adel Abdul Mahdi, an economist.
 Jaafari won the vote only by one (64–63).
 His win was credited to the support of Muqtada Al Sadr's members of UIA, who all voted for him.

 Despite this win, however, he became increasingly associated with the failure to end the violence in Iraq and to improve services.
 Because of this, the Sunni, Kurdish and secular groups in the parliament refused to agree to him continuing as Prime Minister, leading to deadlock.
 His refusal to stand down began to alienate even those who had backed him up to that point, but it is believed that only when Ayatollah Ali al-Sistani intervened that he finally stepped down.
 The US government had expressed dissatisfaction with him in two months earlier, with George W. Bush stating that he "doesn't want, doesn't support, doesn't accept" his retention as Prime Minister.

 He was succeeded by al-Maliki as Dawa Party secretary-general in May 2007.

 National Reform

 In May 2008, al-Jaafari launched a new political party called the National Reform Trend.
 He was formally expelled from the Dawa party as a consequence, and his new party was widely seen as a vehicle for an attempt at regaining power.

 Appointment as Foreign Minister

-He was appointed as Minister of Foreign Affairs by newly-elect Prime Minister Haider al-Abadi on 8 September 2014.
+He was appointed as Minister of Foreign Affairs by newly-elected Prime Minister Haider al-Abadi on 8 September 2014.

 In February 2018, al-Jaafari condemned the Turkish invasion of northern Syria aimed at ousting U.S.-backed Syrian Kurds from the enclave of Afrin.
 He stated: "We reject any foreign nation from intervening in the affairs of another country."